Code for BTV works to bolster civic justice throughout Vermont

 We're Part of the National Effort

-Code for BTV is an official Code for America Brigade that facilitates sustainable collaborations on civic software and open data projects between coders, designers, and organizations (both governmental and non-governmental) in the greater Burlington, Vermont area.
+Code for BTV is an official Code for America Brigade that facilitates sustainable collaborations on civic software and open data projects between coders, designers, and organizations (both governmental and non-governmental) in Vermont.
+While we are based in Burlington, we are interested in supporting the whole state however we can.
+Our leadership team meets in Burlington weekly, but we work our day-jobs in Shelburne, Burlington, and Montpelier.
 Code for BTV hosts events for civic hackers to come together and work on building and reusing civic apps and support open data initiatives.

 We're Part of the Local Effort